jasondaledavis/molecule/readme.txt

 = 1.7 =
 * Compatible to WordPress 4.7 removed Custom CSS plugin for customizer as it's now default in WP 4.7

+Only the default and dark color schemes are accessibility ready.